top of page

 • Day 3 (Breakfast – Lunch – Dinner)

 Early departure before dawn for a second session in the floating hides in Båtsfjord.
-This is to maximize photographic opportunities of the Arctic ducks, in case weather or lighting conditions were not ideal the previous day.
+This is to maximize photographic opportunities for the Arctic ducks, in case weather or light conditions were not ideal the previous day.
 A breakfast package from the hotel is enjoyed in the hide.
-After half a day in the hides, we continue our journey to Vardø.
-Overnight stay at a hotel in Vardø.
+Half-day session in the hides.

 • Day 4 (Breakfast – Lunch – Dinner)